Sigmadex/v0-proto/docusaur/docs/Protocol Overview/Farming.md

 $$

 :::note
-  Since Sdex is printed by block, and stakeTimes are calculated by second, A user will find the value of this reward increase by a small amount even as the stakeTime has passed
+  Since Sdex is printed by block, and blocksStakeds are calculated by second, A user will find the value of this reward increase by a small amount even as the blocksStaked has passed
 :::

 ### NFT